-EDEV 602 0 units Social Skills Development
+EDEV 602 0 units Social Skills Development 36 hours lecture

 This course covers the essential social skills that students with intellectual, developmental and learning disabilities need to develop to achieve success in academic, professional and personal settings.
 Emphasis will be placed on the skills needed to promote appropriate social interactions, problem solving and communication.